bor0/gidti/manuscript/appendix-b.md

 codegenEmpty ci = putStrLn "Not implemented"
 ```

-The package `IRTS` (which is a collection of modules) is built-in in Idris and it stands for Idris Run-Time System.
+The package `IRTS` (which is a collection of modules) is a Idris built-in and it stands for Idris Run-Time System.
 It is a data structure where we need to implement Idris commands and give definitions for how they map to the target language.
 For example, a `putStr` may map to `printf` in C.

 ## Compilation